timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 33-POST–9∕11 EDUCATIONAL ASSISTANCE/SUBCHAPTER II-EDUCATIONAL ASSISTANCE.md

   * (7) An individual who—

-    * (A) commencing on or after September 11, 2001, serves an aggregate of at least 6 months, but less than 12 months, on active duty in the Armed Forces (excluding service on active duty in entry level and skill training); and

-    * (B) after completion of service described in subparagraph (A)—

-      * (i) continues on active duty for an aggregate of less than 12 months; or

-      * (ii) before completion of service on active duty of an aggregate of 12 months, is discharged or released from active duty as described in subsection (c).

-  * (8) An individual who—

     * (A) commencing on or after September 11, 2001, serves an aggregate of at least 90 days, but less than 6 months, on active duty in the Armed Forces (excluding service on active duty in entry level and skill training); and

     * (B) after completion of service described in subparagraph (A)—